 For financial assets measured at amortized cost, loss allowances for expected credit losses are presented in the statement of financial position as a deduction from the gross carrying amount of the financial asset.
-These include amounts receivable and loans and convertible debentures.

 Financial assets are written off when the Company has no reasonable expectations of recovering all or any portion thereof.